-This course is designed to provide participants with the skills and knowledge required to undertake Boom Type Elevating Work Platform operation in accordance with Safe Work Australia`s National Standards for Licencing Persons performing High Risk Work (April 2006)
+This course is designed to provide participants with the skills and knowledge required to undertake Boom-Type Elevating Work Platform operation in accordance with Safe Work Australia`s National Standards for Licencing Persons performing High-Risk Work (April 2006)

 This unit specifies the skills and knowledge required to safely operate a boom-type Elevating Work Platform (EWP) where the length of the boom is 11 metres or more in accordance with all relevant legislative requirements.
 Competence in this unit, does not in itself result in a HRWL licence to operate this plant.
-Boom-type elevating work platform means a telescoping device, hinged device, or articulated device, or any combination of these, used to support a platform on which personnel, equipment and materials may be elevated.
+A boom-type elevating work platform means a telescoping device, hinged device, articulated device, or any combination of these, used to support a platform on which personnel, equipment and materials may be elevated.

-A person performing this work is required to hold a boom-type elevating work platform High Risk Work Licence (HRWL).
+A person performing this work is required to hold a boom-type elevating work platform High-Risk Work Licence (HRWL).

-For information on the SafeWorkSA High Risk Licence please click here.
+For information on the SafeWorkSA High-Risk Licence please click here.